Atelfo/Atelfo.github.io/_posts/2022-09-14-innovation-and-the-cone-snail.md

 >*"Occasionally, disruptive technologies emerge: innovations that result in worse product performance, at least in the near-term...
 Disruptive technologies bring to the market a very different value proposition than had been available previously.
 Generally, disruptive technologies underperform established products in mainstream markets.
 But they have other feature that a few fringe (and generally new) customers value."*

-The other class of orthogonal strategies are those that make use of new or underutilized resources.
-For example, molluscs and other early animals put abundant calcium in the seas to use as a novel resource to grow shells and skeletons:
+The other class of orthogonal strategies are those that make use of new or underutilized resources like how molluscs and other early animals put abundant calcium in the seas to use as a novel resource to grow shells and skeletons:

 > *"The evolution of organisms capable of secreting mineralized skeletons beginning about 565 Ma during the latest Proterozoic eon ushered in a fundamental increase in the control of silicon and calcium by life.
 Minerals of these elements formed with little of no intervention by organisms through crystal growth on the seafloor before organisms put them to defensive use in skeletons."*

-By making use of new resources, these organisms gained a defensive advantage over their competitors and therefore outcompeted them.
-Many years down the line, their shells became a resource for other organisms to use in turn:
+By making use of new resources, these early organisms gained a defensive advantage over their competitors and therefore outcompeted them.
+Many years down the line, their shells became a new resource for other organisms to use in turn:

 > *"A variation on this theme is the use of empty shells.
 When snails die, they leave behind empty shells, which turn out to be highly effective fortresses for many crustaceans (hermit crabs, amphipods, and tanaids), some worms (sipunculans), some octopuses, and even a few fish."*